stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/warehouse/warehouses/index.md

       value: string
     - name: name
       value: string
+      description: >-
+        A Snowflake object identifier.
+If the identifier contains spaces or special characters, the entire string must be enclosed in double quotes.
+        Identifiers enclosed in double quotes are also case-sensitive.
     - name: warehouse_type
       value: string
+      description: 'Type of warehouse, possible types: STANDARD, SNOWPARK-OPTIMIZED'
     - name: warehouse_size
       value: string
+      description: >-
+        Size of warehouse, possible sizes: XSMALL, SMALL, MEDIUM, LARGE, XLARGE, XXLARGE, XXXLARGE, X4LARGE, X5LARGE, X6LARGE
     - name: wait_for_completion
       value: string
+      description: >-
+        When resizing a warehouse, you can use this parameter to block the return of the ALTER WAREHOUSE command until the resize has finished provisioning all its compute resources
     - name: max_cluster_count
       value: integer
+      description: Specifies the maximum number of clusters for a multi-cluster warehouse
     - name: min_cluster_count
       value: integer
+      description: Specifies the minimum number of clusters for a multi-cluster warehouse
     - name: scaling_policy
       value: string
+      description: >-
+        Scaling policy of warehouse, possible scaling policies: STANDARD, ECONOMY
     - name: auto_suspend
       value: integer
+      description: time in seconds before auto suspend
     - name: auto_resume
       value: string
+      description: >-
+        Specifies whether to automatically resume a warehouse when a SQL statement is submitted to it
     - name: initially_suspended
       value: string
+      description: >-
+        Specifies whether the warehouse is created initially in the Suspended state
     - name: resource_monitor
       value: string
+      description: >-
+        A Snowflake object identifier.
+If the identifier contains spaces or special characters, the entire string must be enclosed in double quotes.
+        Identifiers enclosed in double quotes are also case-sensitive.
     - name: comment
       value: string
+      description: Specifies a comment for the warehouse
     - name: enable_query_acceleration
       value: string
+      description: >-
+        Specifies whether to enable the query acceleration service for queries that rely on this warehouse for compute resources
     - name: query_acceleration_max_scale_factor
       value: integer
+      description: >-
+        Specifies the maximum scale factor for leasing compute resources for query acceleration.
+The scale factor is used as a multiplier based on warehouse size
     - name: max_concurrency_level
       value: integer
+      description: >-
+        Object parameter that specifies the concurrency level for SQL statements executed by a warehouse cluster
     - name: statement_queued_timeout_in_seconds
       value: integer
+      description: >-
+        Object parameter that specifies the time, in seconds, a SQL statement can be queued on a warehouse before it is canceled by the system
     - name: statement_timeout_in_seconds
       value: integer
+      description: >-
+        Object parameter that specifies the time, in seconds, after which a running SQL statement is canceled by the system
     - name: type
       value: string
+      description: >-
+        [Deprecated] Type of warehouse, possible types: STANDARD, SNOWPARK-OPTIMIZED
     - name: size
       value: string
+      description: >-
+        [Deprecated] names of size: X-Small, Small, Medium, Large, X-Large, 2X-Large, 3X-Large, 4X-Large, 5X-Large, 6X-Large
     - name: warehouse_credit_limit
       value: integer
+      description: Credit limit that are can be executed by the warehouse.
     - name: target_statement_size
       value: string
+      description: >-
+        Names of size: X-Small, Small, Medium, Large, X-Large, 2X-Large, 3X-Large, 4X-Large, 5X-Large, 6X-Large
 ```
 </TabItem>
 </Tabs>